|

 believing that spiritual (Holy Spirit) baptism is all that is required.
 This

-spiritual baptism leaves the subject uncomfortable with the old life to the point
+spiritual baptism leaves the new believer uncomfortable with the old life to the point

 that life changes begin in that person.
 And...if there has been enough elapsed